Step 2 of 2

 By submitting this form, I am giving express written consent to be contacted by Vista College using the information provided.

 In assisted living facilities, hospitals, and doctor’s offices, practical nurses are on the front lines of patient care.
 They help with intake, take vital signs, give medications, collect samples, and ensure that the people under their care are comfortable.
 In short, they provide the best care they can during difficult times.
 As our healthcare system grows and changes, these important roles are increasingly in-demand.
 If you have had experience caring for a loved one, or simply understand the impact that one person can make in others lives, there is no better time to enter this growing field.
 Practical nursing hours can also vary greatly, providing possible flexibility for those with family or other commitments.

-Our Practical Nurse diploma program provides hands-on career training that gets you Day 1 Ready to seek out a new job.
-In under a year*, you’ll study anatomy and medical terminology, so you can speak the language.
+Our Practical Nurse Diploma program provides hands-on career training that gets you Day 1 Ready to seek out a new job.
+In under 15 months*, you’ll study anatomy and medical terminology, so you can speak the language.
 You’ll get an introduction to pharmacology, and concentrated training in the daily expectations of the role.
 This COE-accredited diploma program includes extensive externships, so you’ll graduate with real-world experience under your belt.
 We also prepare you for the NCLEX-PN certification exam.
 Once certified, you can seek employment in a number of settings:

 Our career training program goes beyond basic instruction.
 The externship program gives you valuable work experience in a nursing job setting.
 Vista College personalized career services focus on all aspects of career readiness, from finding the right jobs to resume building to interview prep—help you won’t fine at most practical nurse schools.
 If you are ready for the challenge, we’ll give you all the right tools.